Whether you’ve already done some paid writing or you’re starting from scratch, copywriting jobs are worth investigating.

 Jobs on the site come from a variety of sources.

 Whether you’re a content writer or a marketing copywriter, FlexJobs.com offers a wide range of online writing jobs.

 Every job on the site is individually pre-screened to prevent scams.

 Job seeker fees range from one week to annually.

-Upwork.com always has tons of job postings in the freelance writer space, including copywriting.
+Upwork.com always has tons of job postings in the freelance writer and content creation space, including copywriting.

 “Basic” membership is free, but “Connects” are required to submit proposals.